argonne-lcf/THAPI-spack/README.md

 ## Building THAPI Manually

-You can use Spack to install the required dependencies and set up the environment to build THAPI from source:
+You can use Spack to install the required dependencies and set up the environment to build THAPI manually from source (without using Spack to build THAPI):
 ```bash
 spack build-env thapi bash
 ```
-This will spawn a new shell with the correct environment variables set for building THAPI manually.
+This will spawn a new shell with the correct environment variables and dependencies set for building THAPI manually.
+This is useful when building THAPI for your own development work.

 ## Known Issues